ga-adi-gelato/Course-Materials/lessons/android-technologies-and-services/job-scheduler-lesson/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Describe the components of a JobScheduler
-- Set up a task and schedule it to run under certain conditions
+- Set up a job and schedule it to run under certain conditions

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*